New Hire Questionnaire

 What Is a New Hire Questionnaire?

 A new hire questionnaire is an onboarding survey that helps the employer get to know their new employee by asking them questions about work preferences, goals, and their experience in onboarding.
 Questionnaires vary from organization to organization, and the surveys are easy to create and customize.
+A new hire questionnaire can be included with the new hire welcome packet materials that you provide on an employee’s first day.

 Why Surveying New Employees Is Important